galaxyproject/training-material/topics/fair/tutorials/fair-ena/tutorial.md

 ## ENA Submission Routes

 There are three routes via which one can submit data to ENA.
-1. The Webin Interactive portal, which allows you to submit data by filling out forms on your browser.
+1. The Webin Interactive portal allows you to submit data by filling out forms on your browser.
 This is what we will cover in this tutorial,
 2. Webin-command-line interface (CLI), which allows submissions through a terminal, and
 3. Programmatic submission, which requires the submissions to be prepared as XML documents and then uploaded using cURL or Webin portal.